frontity/docs/docs/learning-frontity/namespaces.md

 ```
 {% endcode %}

 Now, all the `theme` packages that want to include a comments section, can take a look and check if there is a `comments` package installed.
-If it is, they can include its React component after the post content.
+If there is, they can include its React component after the post content.

 {% code title="/packages/my-awesome-theme/src/components/Post.js" %}
 ```jsx